-In the days and weeks that followed, the community and Vetrano’s family were left reeling, police have received dozens of tips and the reward money raised has topped $275,000.
+In the days and weeks that followed, the community and Vetrano’s family were left reeling, police received hundreds of tips, and the reward money raised topped $275,000.

 Vetrano, 30, went for a jog about 5 p.m. on Aug.
 2 — a fairly common activity for her, police have said.
 During her run, investigators said Vetrano had been texting her best friend and that the phone was swabbed for DNA.

-When she didn’t return home that night, her family started getting worried.
+When she didn’t return home that night, her family became worried.
 They began to search for her after she didn’t return phone calls or texts, and discovered her body about four hours later.